Metal Fume Fever: Every Industrial Worker’s Enemy

 People who are frequently exposed to excessive amounts of metal fume may experience fever, chills, nausea, headache, fatigue, muscle aches and joint pains among others.
 There are also cases of metal fume poisoning wherein patients get a metallic taste in the mouth that distorts their taste of food, along with dry and irritated throat, which often leads to hoarseness.

 As there are no serious symptoms of metal fume fever, workers usually dismiss the idea of visiting the doctor for a check-up.
-These signs often last for only a day or two, but it can take four days or more to fully recover from the illness.
+Metal fume fever symptoms often last for only a day or two, but it can take four days or more to fully recover from the illness.
 The condition, however, can easily return when the person is re-exposed.

 There is no exact cause of metal fume fever.
 The closest explanation that scientists can provide involves the immune reaction.
 This response triggers when the metal oxide fumes inhaled damages the cell lining in the airways.
 It creates modified proteins that act as allergens upon reaching the bloodstream.